developmentseed/tile-benchmarking/profiling/README.md

 jupyter notebook
 ```

-Or you can run profiling notebook on a cloud-hosted jupyterhub instance.
-The VEDA Program includes a [2i2c JupyterHub](https://nasa-veda.2i2c.cloud/).
+It is recommended to use the [VEDA JupyterHub](https://nasa-veda.2i2c.cloud/).
 Find documentation on how to request access [in the VEDA documentation](https://nasa-impact.github.io/veda-docs/services/jupyterhub.html).

 Once logged into a jupyterhub instance: